 What methods does Summit use to train the dogs?

 Summit dogs are trained using positive reinforcement (food, praise, play) to shape desired behaviors.
 We structure our training plans to meet the individual needs of each dog.

 How long does it take to train a Summit assistance dog?

-Dogs are typically in training for two years, first with their puppy raisers, then with Summit’s staff trainers for final training and placement.
+Dogs are typically in training for two years, first with their volunteer puppy raisers, then with Summit’s staff trainers for final training and placement.
 Some of our dogs, including those taken from shelters, spend time in our Prison Partnership Training Program, where they receive training in basic obedience and skills.

 How much does it cost to train a dog?

 The average cost of acquiring, raising and training a service dog for about two years and providing lifetime follow-up care to our clients is approximately $25,000.
 This includes the cost of dogs we bring into the program, but who are not able to complete our training program for health or behavioral reasons.